TheoN03/ChatBot/README.md

 When you run the program, the GUI appears like a chat box message and you can start texting the ChefBot.
 In the end when you want to close the execution, press ESCAPE to exit fullscreen and you can press X button on the window to close.

-* After the execution there will be created a file called chat_history.txt.
-In that file will be ONLY the last execution chat history, not all of them.
+* After the execution, a file called chat_history.txt will be created.
+In that file you eill find ONLY the last execution's chat history, not all of them.

 Requirements: Pytorch, NLTK, torchvision, numpy.
 The rest of the packages are built-in.
 ** I recommend to create a virtual environment for the program.